 What Watt Heat Bulb Do You Need For A Bearded Dragon In A 40 Gal Tank?

-For a 40-gallon size enclosure, a white 100-watt basking bulb is perfect for keeping your bearded dragon warm and their environment within the appropriate temperature range during the day.
-A ceramic heat emitter should be used at night if the temperature in their enclosure falls below 70° degrees Fahrenheit (21° C).
+The best UVB bulb for 40 gallon tank is a white 100-watt basking bulb that is perfect for keeping your bearded dragon warm and its environment within the appropriate temperature range during the day.
+In addition, a ceramic heat emitter should be used at night if the temperature in their enclosure falls below 70° degrees Fahrenheit (21° C).

 Note: 100 watts is an approximation and a general recommendation.

-The exact wattage will depend on how you mount the lamp, how far away it is from the tank floor, and the average temperature of your home.
+The exact wattage will depend on how you mount the lamp, how far away it is from the tank floor and your home’s average temperature.

 For 40-gallon enclosures, you may potentially even use a 60 or 70-watt bulb if your house is relatively warm and the pen isn’t very tall, but generally, 100 watts is a fair estimate.